LCSR-SICKKIDS/volumetric_drilling/README.md

 #### 2.5.3 HMDs

-### 2.6 Generating and Recording Data
+### 2.6 Data Recording
-A python script (located in the `scripts` folder) is provided to generate left and right stereo images, depth point cloud, segmentation mask, and object/camera pose.
-Data is recorded in a convenient and well-organized hdf5 file.
+A python script (`scripts/data_record.py`) is provided to record data based on the user's configuration.
+By default, the left and right stereo images, depth point cloud, segmentation mask, and drill/camera poses are recorded.
+The data is stored as a convenient and well-organized hdf5 file.
+NOTE:
+- Source the ambf environment in terminal before running the script.
+- By default, data recording should be launched after the simulator.
+We perform sanity check on this to make sure topics subscribed are meaningful.